BitBucketsFRC4183/BitBucketsFRC4183.github.io/src/software/README.md

 # What do we do?
-The Software subdivision of BitBuckets handles all of the code that controls the robot, as opposed to the structure and design of the robot (although we may have a say on that).
+The Software subdivision of BitBuckets handles all of the code that controls the robot, as opposed to the structure and design of the robot

 # What will we learn/need to know
 Software revolves around writing subsystems, or compartmentalized blocks